How Much Time Does It Take to Get a GST Number in India?

 Frequently Asked Questions (FAQs)

-1. What is GSTIN full form?
+1. What is GSTIN in full?

 GSTIN stands for Goods and Services Tax Identification Number.
 A 15-digit unique ID is issued to each registered taxpayer under GST.

-2. Is GST registration mandatory for all businesses?
+3. Is GST registration mandatory for all businesses?

 No, it is not.
 GST registration is required only if your turnover surpasses ₹40 lakh for goods or ₹20 lakh for services, or else if you undertake any interstate sales, participate in e-commerce sales, or export.

-3. Can a GST number be obtained without Aadhaar authentication?
+4. Can a GST number be obtained without Aadhaar authentication?

-Absolutely not, an authentication using the Aadhaar Card now has to be made.
+Absolutely not.
+An authentication using the Aadhaar Card now has to be made.
 Where an OTP cannot be sent or authenticated, a biometric or offline-type authentication is required.

-4. How to check if my GSTIN is active?
+5. How to check if my GSTIN is active?

 Navigate to the GST website and find the option to "Search Taxpayer."
 Then from the available menu, select "Search by GSTIN."

-5. Is the GST Number the same as the GST Certificate?
+7. Is the GST Number the same as the GST Certificate?

-No, A GST number, or GSTIN, is a 15-digit unique identification code allotted to one who has registered under the GST Act.
+No. A GST number, or GSTIN, is a 15-digit unique identification code allotted to one who has registered under the GST Act.
 A certificate being issued is used as proof of his/her registration and bears his/her GSTIN.

 Absolutely!
 JustStart provides pan-India level GST registration and compliance services, including for multi-state and e-commerce sellers.

-7. How long does it take to get the GSTIN after submitting the application?
+10. How long does it take to get the GSTIN after submitting the application?

 Get it answered within 24hrs!